timyhac/DevExtremeFilterBuilder/README.md

 It provides the follwing features:

-* Support for all built-in operators with simple types.
+* Support for all built-in operators.
-* Support for custom operators.
+* Support for custom condition operators.

 ## Basic usage